h8d13/Mac-G5-2005-Restore/README.md

 You should now see a console like white terminal.

 **If you're struggling to see this screen here are two tips:**
-- If you're using a regular keyboard its ALT and Windows key.
+- If you're using a regular keyboard its ALT and Windows key (and O + F).
 - If you're seeing the regular old OS directly i recommend removing the drive altogether.

 The video above explains nicely how to use: